jagepp/CS440-Group-Project/README.md

 Contributors:  Jay Podapati, Bhumit Patel, Michael Ahmadi, Jacob Gepp

 Demo Completed April, 2021
+Created in Using Maven and JavaFX in Eclipse IDE

 1. Project Description
 Battleship Legends is a modification of the classic board game Battleship with